Cuboxylate/rna_folder/README.md

 base at index. -1 denotes unpaired base.
 Default prints to System.out.

-For an explanation of how the algorithm works and what it is trying to achieve, please see the included pdf article.
+For an explanation of how the algorithm works and what it is trying to achieve, please see the included pdf article I authored.

 Author: Sebastian Dunn, 2013.